alfio-event/alf.io/website/content/en/docs/Configuration/OpenID/_index.md

 - 'openid.alfioGroupsNameParameter' will contain the organization and the role of the user in the organization (e.g. organization1/SPONSOR)

 - 'openid.contentType' will contain the content type of the response that returns the claims (application/x-www-form-urlencoded or application/json)
+- 'openid.jwksPath' will contain the path to the JWKS file for validating tokens.
+Defaults to `/.well-known/jwks.json`

 This is what your application.properties file should look like.